AirGateway/NDC-Gateway-Developer-Guide/README.md

 > **AG-Providers:** BA, AA, LH

 **MPR Responses**

+Multi-Provider responses

 MPRs behave asynchronously when used this HTTP headers:
 > **Connection:** keep-alive
-> **Keep-Alive:** timeout=xx
-> (where xx is an integer number of seconds)

-This asynchronously mode is the only available mode for MPR requests.

-AirShopping responses are delivered asynchronously (ASAP) wrapped  in XML comments blocks providing some extra info such as:

-- ProviderLabel
-- NDCMethod
-- ResponseStatus*
-- ResponseTime*
-(* from provider to our gateway)

-MPR response format:
+MPR response formats:

 Our MPR responses (only applies to AirShopping seraches) has two modes: **Streaming** or **Standard HTTP**.

-To enabled Streaming mode (strongly recommended for GUI Applications) it's required to send the following HTTP header:
+To enabled streaming mode (strongly recommended for GUI Applications) it's required to send the following HTTP header:

-> AG-Connection: keep-alive
+ - **AG-Connection**: keep-alive

+And optionally, for the streaming mode a timeout in the server-side can be set upon request of the client.

+ - **Keep-Alive:** timeout=xx (where xx is an integer number in seconds)

+**Important note**

-Please, keep in mind streaming mode responses use a non-standard JSON notation wrapping called [JSON Streaming](https://en.wikipedia.org/wiki/JSON_streaming) used to streamline a collection of valid JSON objects instead of a resulting JSON-valid notation.
+> Please, keep in mind streaming mode responses use a non-standard JSON notation wrapping called [JSON Streaming](https://en.wikipedia.org/wiki/JSON_streaming) used to streamline a collection of valid JSON objects instead of a resulting JSON-valid notation.

 SPR (Single provider requests)
 -------------
-By principle, non-AirShopping NDC requests are considered SPR.
+All non-AirShopping NDC requests are considered SPR.
 This means:

 - FlightPrice
 - SeatAvailability